RWA president dies in Vasant Kunj wall collapse: Time we raise concerns even if it doesn’t affect us

 New Delhi, Nov 21: In a tragic the 67 year old president of the Vasant Kunj Enclave B Block residents' welfare association and German Shepherd dog were killed after a portion of the wall adjacent to their building collapsed on them earlier this week.

-Pratap Singh Tanwar who had recovered from COVID-19 last week was relating in the lawn of his bungalow with his family when the incident took place at around 7 pm on Monday.
+Pratap Singh Tanwar who had recovered from COVID-19 last week was relaxing in the lawn of his bungalow with his family when the incident took place at around 7 pm on Monday.

 This has brought up questions about the kind of constructions and also the quality of the same.
 The family has been complaining about the safety measures taking by the builders.